 Because of its tolerance of salt and sandy soil, hopbush is useful for dune stabilization.
 It is also used for restoring degraded lands and for reforestation.
 The fast growth of this species, coupled with a tolerance of strong winds, makes it a good choice as a hedge or windbreak.

 Hopbush is also useful for landscaping due to its lush green foliage.
 It can be grown as a small patio tree, as an accent plant, or even as a container plant.
 They may be grown on a trellis.

 Once hopbush is established it requires relatively little care.
 Water once a month, more often if particularly dry, but do not overwater.
-Growth of this species is impacted by the volume of water available.
+The growth of this species is impacted by the volume of water available.
 If watered lightly it will remain a shrub of 6 to 8 feet in size.
-When more water is available it will grow to 15 feet or more.
+When more water is available, it will grow to 15 feet or more.

 A monthly foliar feed with a water-soluble fertilizer diluted to one-half strength will promote more robust growth.
-Apply a balanced slow release fertilize with minor elements twice a year.
+Apply a balanced slow-release fertilizer with minor elements twice a year.

 Propagation may also be achieved via cuttings taken from healthy unstressed plants.
 Cuttings should be from branches that do not have flowers or fruit.
-Make 4 to 6 inch long cuttings from branches that are 1/8 to 1/4 inch in diameter.
-Application of a rooting hormone is recommended.
+Make four- to six-inch-long cuttings from branches that are 1/8 to 1/4 inch in diameter.
+The application of a rooting hormone is recommended.
 Plant the treated cuttings in a moist, sterile medium and keep them moist.
-Cuttings should root in 4 to six weeks.
+Cuttings should root in four to six weeks.